-- In a large bowl, whisk together the cream, sugar, and Grand Marnier, until the cream reaches a soft peak.
+- In a large bowl, whisk together the cream, sugar, and Grand Marnier (if using), until the cream reaches a soft peak.
 Use a spatula to spread the whipped cream into the loaf pan, taking care to even out the top.
 If the parchment paper starts to fold over, dab a small amount of whipped cream between the paper and sides of the pan to help hold it in place.
 Freeze until solid.
-(I recommend doing this the night before.
-If you freeze overnight, cover the pan in plastic wrap to prevent odors from seeping in).
+(Since this will take a few hours, I recommend freezing overnight if you have time.
+Cover the pan in plastic wrap to prevent odors from seeping in).

 - Once the whipped cream has frozen, remove the loaf pan from the freezer.
 Use the parchment paper to gently lift the cream onto a cutting board (if there’s resistance, allow it to thaw for 1-2 minutes first).

-- Using a heart-shaped cookie cutter (make sure you have one that works with the size mugs you’re planning to use), press firmly into the cream and lift straight up, then gently tap the cookie cutter onto a clean cutting board to release the heart.
+- Using a heart-shaped cookie cutter (use one that works with the size of your mugs), press firmly into the cream and lift straight up, then gently tap the cookie cutter onto a clean cutting board to release the heart.
 Do this several times (the yield will depend on the size of the cookie cutter; you can definitely get 4-6 hearts even with a larger cutter).
 Place the cutting board with the frozen hearts back in the freezer while preparing the hot chocolate.

 - Place the semi-sweet chocolate in a medium-sized bowl, preferably one with a pouring spout.
 Set aside.